filmi-ubi/intern25/startup-log/log.md

 - Unknown spaces (stuff outside of our scope — not important)

-- This YAML will serve as the structural backbone for track rectification — the tool Noah’s building that pieces together object tracks over the course of a day using entrance/exit logic.
+- This YAML will serve as the structural backbone for track rectification/track merge, the tool Noah’s building that pieces together object tracks over the course of a day using entrance/exit logic.

 How It All Connects
 - Noah is coding the backend logic for track rectification, and Bushra is building the frontend skeleton.
+It is on the Ubihere github under

 - I’m working alongside them, but now I also own the spatial definition side — mapping out spaces that get used by the rectification logic.